benliu5085/EECS738ml-KU/proj2/README.md

                 the third line is the initial state probability, P;
                 the fourth to 4+N lines are the transition probability matrix, A;
                 the rest of lines are the emission probability matrix, B.
+                !!!
+This set of parameters are trained on a subset of shakespeare-plays, play with it with caution.

 To make things easier, we also included a toy example, a occasionally dishonest casino:
 The HMM is used to describe the process of rolling 6-side die, the dice could be either a fair dice or a loaded die.
 The loaded die has probability 0.5 of a '6' and probability 0.1 for the numbers '1' to '5'.
 If the casino is using the fair die, then the probability they are going to switch to loaded die is 0.05; 0.1 vice versa.